pratas05/stock_flow/lib/backups/account_settings_MVVM.txt

   }

   void _showNoPermissionSnackBar() {
-    ScaffoldMessenger.of(context).showSnackBar(
-      const SnackBar(
+    CustomSnackbar.show(
+      context: context,
-        content: Text('You do not have permission to access this feature.'),
+      message: "You don't have permission to view activities.", );
-        duration: Duration(seconds: 2)),
-    );
   }